dev-ritik/RollingBeadView/README.md

 - <b>Bead movement</b> : The library provides enough methods to control movement of moving bead.
 - <b>single bead</b> : Method to form and dissolve single bead has been provided.
 - <b>Reduction in calculation</b> : Effort has been made to reduce large amount of calculations involved.
-- <b>Unharmed image</b> : Care has been taken not to harm the original image provided
+- <b>Unharmed image</b> : Care has been taken not to harm the original image provided.
+- <b>Consistency</b> : It provide required attributes and parameters to make it consistent accross screen densities.
 - <b>Async Calculations</b> : The library does all operations asynchronously to avoid blocking the UI thread.

 # Usage